pradnyashil012/cryptonaukri-backend/readme.md

 - asking which parameters will we be using to retrieve different kind of jobs
 - ~~line 67 : jobsController~~[fixed]
 - ~~increasing validation time to 14 days~~
+- ~~adding endpoint for owner to get coupons for business~~
+- ~~adding companyName and position applied for when user is fetching his details~~

 ## Responses :
 #### - OTP :